Client Excellence Awards

 Multi-Stakeholder Impact with an EDIS

 Baptist Health (Louisville, Ky.) skillfully executed electronic health record (EHR) implementations at five emergency departments (EDs) in 15 weeks.
-In 2011, Baptist successfully attested to Stage 1 Meaningful Use with EV™ to obtain $13 million in federal stimulus funding.
-Additionally, the health system’s five EDs decreased the patient length of stay by 6 percent and the admit decision to disposition time by 21 percent on average.
+The health system’s five EDs decreased the patient length of stay by 6 percent and the admit decision to disposition time by 21 percent on average.

 Bottom Line Transformation